-Get work search suggestions: To help you quickly find answers, people, and building locations, Microsoft Search in Bing search suggestions appear under the search box or address bar.
+Get search suggestions: To help you quickly find answers, people, and building locations, Microsoft Search in Bing search suggestions appear under the search box or address bar.
 Just start typing the name of the person, place, or thing and you'll see relevant suggestions appear in the list.
-Work suggestions include an icon to make them easier to identify.
+Suggestions include an icon to make them easier to identify.

 Find your recent documents: Search for 'my files' or 'my documents' to find all of your most recent Excel, Word, PowerPoint, OneNote, and PDF files you've worked on or those shared with you.

 Look up classes and assignments: Teachers and students can easily find their class list and upcoming assignments using Microsoft Search in Bing.
 When you're signed in to your school account, try searching for 'my classes' or 'my homework.'

 For info about privacy, see How Microsoft Search in Bing helps keep your info secure